 Undergraduate and graduate peer tutors are available during the fall and spring semesters.
-In addition to peer tutoring, the ARC also offers supplemental instruction, exam reviews, group study space, online tutoring, and a computer laboratory equipped with PCs, Macs and IPads.
+In addition to peer tutoring, the ARC also offers supplemental instruction, exam reviews, group study space, online tutoring, and resources to help students with assignments, homework and labs..

 The ARC is located in the Galvin Library.
-It is open Monday through Thursday 10:00 AM to 8:00 PM, Friday 10:00 AM to 3:00 PM, and Sunday from 6:00 PM to 9:00 PM during fall and spring semesters.
-For more details, visit the ARC website https://web.iit.edu/arc or call 312.567.5216
+It is open Monday through Thursday 11:00 AM to 7:00 PM,

+Friday 11:00 AM to 3:00 PMduring fall and spring semesters.
+For more details, visit the ARC website web.iit.edu/arc or call 312.567.5216

-Affirmative Action Officer
+Affirmative Action Officer - 312.567.3134